travelgateX/documentation-site/content/travelgatex/reference/objects/DefaultSettings.md

       "typeString": "String",
       "name": "connectUser",
       "url": "/travelgatex/reference/scalars/string",
-      "description": "This field is got only if the authorization header is of the type JWT.
+      "description": "This field is occurs only if the authorization header is of the type JWT..
 It is used for to change the user that\nhas been set by default in the preload.", "isDeprecated": false,
       "args": null
     },